tlh24/learn_rotations/README.md

 The task is to recover $\Phi'$ from $(x,y)$ supervised pairs.
 (Note that $\Phi$ is scaled so that $y$ (length N) is also a unit vector.
 This is to reduce gradient scaling issues.)

+This is the "matrix sensing problem", which there is an extensive literature of, eg. https://arxiv.org/abs/2301.11500 The results presented are an empirical investigation to the problem with controlled rank and exact parameterization, to expose the behavior of commonly-used optimizers.

 The network being trained is as simple as possible:
 ```
 class Net(nn.Module):